Sergey Kazakov (speedway rider)

 Sergey Kazakov (born 9 November 1953) is a former international speedway rider from the Soviet Union.

 Speedway career

 Kazakov is a two-time world champion.
 He won gold medals at the Individual Ice Speedway World Championship in the 1982 Individual Ice Speedway World Championship and the 1983 Individual Ice Speedway World Championship.

-In addition, he won the Team Ice Racing World Championship four times (1982, 1984, 1988, and 1990).
+In addition, Kazakov won the Team Ice Racing World Championship four times (1982, 1984, 1988, and 1990).